-Dispensing: The Research Pharmacy ensures that all investigational agents are used in accordance with FDA and NCI guidelines for investigational drug use.
-Michael Kane and Jennifer Nishioka, Research Pharmacists, directly oversee the handling of investigational agents and ensure that preparation of agents is performed according to the respective protocol.
-The Research Pharmacy staff is responsible for verifying that study agents are dispensed only for patients on IRB-approved clinical trials, that the most up-to-date informed consent is signed by both the patient and an approved investigator, and that the patient is eligible and has been enrolled by OHRS.
+The shared resource ensures that all investigational agents are used in accordance with FDA and NCI guidelines for investigational drug use.
+Research Pharmacists directly oversee the handling of investigational agents and ensure that preparation of agents is performed according to the respective protocol.
+The shared resource staff is responsible for verifying that study agents are dispensed only for patients on IRB-approved clinical trials, that the most up-to-date informed consent is signed by both the patient and an approved investigator, and that the patient is eligible and has been enrolled by Rutgers Cancer Institute of New Jersey's Office of Human Research Services (OHRS) via Oncore®.
 A chemotherapy order form, which includes the IRB protocol number, must be completed and signed by an approved investigator before dispensing any protocol therapy.
-This form will be subsumed within our new EMR, and order-entry for each protocol will be developed by the Research Pharmacy staff.
+This form is included within our EMR, and the shared resource staff in collaboration with OHRS develops order-entry for each protocol.
 All medication orders are cross-referenced to the protocol for verification of dosing and administration.
-Additionally, the Research Pharmacy staff verifies all dose modifications against the protocol after reviewing patient specific laboratory data and other toxicity data.
-For all phase I trials, patient dose assignment is verified by the Research Pharmacy staff against the dose assignment memorandum.
+Additionally, the staff verifies all dose modifications against the protocol after reviewing patient-specific laboratory data and other toxicity data.
+For all phase I trials, patient dose assignment is also verified by the shared resource against the dose assignment memorandum.

-IRB approved investigator-initiated clinical trials are translated into the ARIA electronic medical record (EMR) by the Clinical Trials Informatics Specialist from OHRS and the investigational agents are input by the informatics pharmacist, and verified by the Research Pharmacy.
-The Research Pharmacy provides further quality assurance by verifying that the medication orders translated into the system conform to those specified in the protocol.
+All the IRB-approved investigator-initiated clinical trials are first translated into the EMR by the OHRS Clinical Trials Informatics Specialist and then all investigational agents are inputted by the Informatics Pharmacist and verified by the shared resource.
+The shared resource also provides further quality assurance by verifying that the medication orders translated into the system conform to those specified in the protocol.